mokarakaya/graphaggregatediversity/README.md

 We measure these three methods with different measures such as gini, herf, entropy.

-More over we find a faster way than **Apache Mahout** to evaluate recommenders.
+Moreover we find a faster way than **Apache Mahout** to evaluate recommenders.

 **Technologies;**

 **Apache Mahout**

 **JavaFX**